-Study abroad definitely is possible for LSM students.
+Study abroad is possible for LSM students with advanced planning.
 In recent years, several LSMers have participated in study abroad programs in places like Australia, Brazil, and Scotland.

 Students who attend a Wharton-approved study abroad program may take courses that count toward the Business Breadth requirement as well as Arts & Sciences courses.
 The Department of Biology website identifies several recommended programs through which students can take upper-level science courses.
 Students also can use the program search feature on the Penn Abroad site to find schools abroad that offer classes relevant to bioscience majors.
 LSM students who do not wish to spend an entire semester or year abroad, but who want to gain some international experience, might consider doing one of the Wharton International Programs during the summer or a Global Modular Course during the academic year.
+Or it is also possible to do one or more summer internships overseas.

 LSM Students' Study Abroad and Internship Abroad Experiences: